ericyd/loop-supreme/roadmap.md

 - [ ] when Writer updates Metronome, current tick and measure reset to 0
 - [x] Metronome Component must use Writer to set properties https://github.com/ericyd/loop-supreme/pull/3
 - [x] Metronome Component must use Reader to display properties https://github.com/ericyd/loop-supreme/pull/3
-- [x] Metronome must play an audible click on each tick
+- [x] Metronome must play an audible click on each tick https://github.com/ericyd/loop-supreme/pull/4
-- [x] Metronome must initialize as "stopped", and can be "started" by user input
+- [x] Metronome must initialize as "stopped", and can be "started" by user input https://github.com/ericyd/loop-supreme/pull/4

 ## Scene

 A `Scene` is a collection of one or more Tracks.
 All Tracks in a Scene are synchronized to the same length.

-- [ ] Component has one or more Tracks
+- [x] Component has one or more Tracks https://github.com/ericyd/loop-supreme/pull/5
-- [ ] Component can add Tracks
+- [x] Component can add Tracks https://github.com/ericyd/loop-supreme/pull/5
-- [ ] Component can remove Tracks
+- [ ] ~Component can remove Tracks~ moving functionality to `Track`
 - [ ] Component has x-axis that visually corresponds to the time signature and measure count
 - [ ] Component has a vertical line that tracks the current tick/current measure